Generalized Fisher-Weighted SVD: Scalable Kronecker-Factored Fisher Approximation for Compressing Large Language Models: Background and Problem Formulation

 \section{Background and Problem Formulation}

-In this section, we establish the connection between Fisher information over matrix variables drawn from Matrix-Variate Normal~(MVN) distribution and our approach to approximating the Fisher matrix via a Kronecker product decomposition.
-We then leverage this decomposition to develop an improved compression algorithm based on the generalized SVD formulation.
+In this section, we establish the connection between Fisher information over matrix variables drawn from Matrix-Variate Normal distribution and our approach to approximating the Fisher matrix via a Kronecker product decomposition.
+We then leverage this decomposition to develop an improved parameter sensitivity algorithm based on the Fisher-weighted SVD formulation.